 Writing letters is a skill often needed in general life when enquiring about a service or responding to a request for information.

-Letter writing can seem a daunting task to non-native English speakers but all EFL students can learn a few useful phrases that will make writing letters in English much easier.
+English letter writing can seem a daunting task to non-native speakers but all EFL students can learn a few useful phrases that will make writing letters in English much easier.

 - Dear John (informal, or if you know the person very well)